learn-co-curriculum/dsc-data-science-processes/README.md

 * That Data Science projects are iterative
 * That Data Science projects often have many stakeholders
-* To Compare and constrast popular Data Science Process frameworks such as CRISP-DM, KDD, and OSEMiN
+* To Compare and contrast popular Data Science Process frameworks such as CRISP-DM, KDD, and OSEMiN